 The pandemic transformed K-12 technology, with 90% of middle and high schools adopting 1:1 device programs—many funded by the $112 billion in ESSER aid.
-Now, with ESSER funding set to expire by September 2024, districts must find sustainable ways to keep their device programs running—without breaking already tight budgets.
-Let’s explore the key challenges ahead and how schools can adapt.
+ESSER funding expired in September 2024.
+Districts must now find sustainable ways to keep their device programs running on regular budgets, and most are already feeling the strain.

 One-to-one device programs became the norm during the pandemic, fundamentally changing how students learn.
 But maintaining these programs without ESSER support requires careful planning.
 Districts must balance device refresh cycles with repair costs, ensuring students always have access to reliable technology.
 It’s no longer just about providing devices—it’s about keeping them in service and in students’ hands.